acikgozb/tcp-ip-journey/1-ping/README.md

 A NIC is a piece of hardware that connects a device to a network.
 The device can be anything; computers, switches, routers, you name it.

-In this example, the computer uses its integrated NIC to connect to the wireless home network.
+In this example, the test computer uses its integrated NIC to connect to the wireless home network.
 As a result, there is an interface on the computer that we can analyze by using `ifconfig`:

 ```bash
 # If your host do not have an Ethernet port, en0 is probably your Wireless interface